HLammers/cybo-drummer/README.md

 ## What Is It?
 Cybo-Drummer is a MIDI router/mapper specially designed for mapping drum triggers (electronic drum kits’ brains) to drum computers.
 Since there is no standard for the MIDI messages sent by drum kits, nor the messages received by drum computers, Cybo-Drummer offers a flexible way of mapping the one to the other.

 The idea for the hardware was inspired by the work of [diyelectromusic (Kevin)](https://diyelectromusic.com/), in particular his [Raspberry Pi Pico Multi MIDI Router](https://diyelectromusic.com/2022/09/19/raspberry-pi-pico-multi-midi-router-part-5/).
-The first prototype is an additional pcb on top of the Multi Midi Router.
+The first prototype is an additional PCB on top of the Multi Midi Router.
 ### Features
 #### Hardware
-* 6 times 5-pin DIN MIDI input port: connect up to 6 drumkits, drumpads, keyboards, etc.
+* 6 times 5-pin DIN MIDI input port: connect up to 6 drum kits, drum pads, keyboards, etc.
 * 6 times 5-pin DIN MIDI output port: connect up to 6 drum computers, samplers, synthesizer, etc.
 * micro USB port for power and firmware update (MIDI over USB is not yet implemented; next prototype will include 5.5mm socket for 5V DC power supply)
-* 2.2 inch colour display (220x176 pixels)
+* 2.2 inch colour display (220×176 pixels)
 * 2 rotary encoders and 2 push buttons for input and navigation (plus reset button)
 #### Mapping
 ```mermaid